matplotlib/matplotlib/doc/devel/contributing.rst

   Understanding the entire codebase is a long-term project, and nobody expects you to do this right away.
-If you are determined to get started with Matplotlib and want to learn, going through the basic functionality and choosing something to focus on (3d, testing, documentation, animations, etc.) and gaining context on this area by reading from issues and pull requests touching these subjects is a reasonable approach.
+If you are determined to get started with Matplotlib and want to learn, going through the basic functionality, choosing something to focus on (3d, testing, documentation, animations, etc.) and gaining context on this area by reading the issues and pull requests touching these subjects is a reasonable approach.

 Get Connected